Dragonpark/smart_proxy_ipam/README.md

 ### NetBox
 1. Obtain an API token via a user profile in Netbox.
 2. Add the token and the url to your NetBox instance to the configuration in `/etc/foreman-proxy/settings.d/externalipam_netbox.yml`

+### BlueCat
+NOTE: Currently only works with the legacy v1 API.
+Support for API v2 will come in the future.
+1. Create a User with a password in BlueCat
+2. Add the user, password, url, and a default group name (Tenant?).
+Each subnet can specify a group name (Tentant?) if it is not in the default.

 ## Local development